ibm-cloud-docs/log-analysis/cidr.md

 Classless Inter-Domain Routing (CIDR) blocks are ranges of addresses. {{site.data.keyword.la_full}} traffic will be sent from these addresses.
 This traffic includes webhooks, archiving to {{site.data.keyword.cos_full_notm}}, streaming to {{site.data.keyword.messagehub}} and so on.
 You can use these CIDR blocks in firewalls and other configurations to ensure that the data received by your code, or another {{site.data.keyword.IBM_notm}} service, originates only from {{site.data.keyword.la_full_notm}}.
 {: shortdesc}

 The CIDR blocks with a date next to them indicates the date they will be available.
+The CIDR blocks indicated as [Deprecated]{: tag-deprecated} are no longer supported and should be removed from any configured allowlists.
 {: important}

 ## Public CIDR blocks